MesaGuildeTeam/Carpenter-Engine/docs/overview.md

 ## Project Structure

 `docs`
 - All the documentation.
-If you use doxygen on the source code, you will see the game documentation will be packaged into docs/doxygen
+If you use doxygen on the source code, you will see the game engine documentation will be packaged into docs/doxygen

 `src`
 - All the source code of the product.
 Currently, the only code stored in here is the engine code, and the distributed static page for the game engine